Before we jump into the questions it is useful to understand why you should go to a mortgage broker instead of directly to the bank.

-Interest only loans, in comparison to principal and interest can have a benefit in some circumstances.
-Property investors in Australia often use interest only on their investment property loans to maximise their tax-deductible interest and minimise their non-tax deductable interest on their principal place of residence loan.
-Interest only loans can also free up your cash flow and give you more flexibility.
+Interest-only loans, in comparison to principal and interest, can have a benefit in some circumstances.
+Property investors in Australia often use interest only on their investment property loans to maximize their tax-deductible interest and minimize their non-tax deductible interest on their principal place of residence loan.
+Interest-only loans can also free up your cash flow and give you more flexibility.
 You should talk to a tax professional (accountant) for information about how your choices impact on your taxation.
-A interest only or principal and interest should be part of the discussion about your situation and objectives.
+An interest only or principal and interest should be part of the discussion about your situation and objectives.

-Asking this question will help you assess what cost if any the mortgage broker will charge you.
+Asking this question will help you assess what cost, if any, the mortgage broker will charge you.
 Usually, mortgage brokers don’t ask for any fees for the services of assisting you with a home loan.
-This is because they will get a commission for successful transactions they will make for a specified lender / bank.
+This is because they will get a commission for successful transactions they will make for a specified lender/bank.
 Under Australian law the mortgage broker must disclose their commissions to you.
-For very small home loans (where the commission from the lender will be very small) or commercial loans that that require complex assessment, mortgage broker sometimes require that you pay them a fee to organise the loan.
+For very small home loans (where the commission from the lender will be very small) or commercial loans that require complex assessment, mortgage brokers sometimes require that you pay them a fee to organize the loan.

 This will help you determine the fees or charges you will need to pay to set up and service the home loan.
-Your broker will discuss or advice you on what fees different loans have and how they influence to total cost of the loan.
-For people refinancing from another bank there will also be mortgage discharge fees and if you are cancelling a fixed interest rate before the end of the fixed term you may need to pay break fees.
+Your broker will discuss or advise you on what fees different loans have and how they influence the total cost of the loan.
+For people refinancing from another bank, there will also be mortgage discharge fees, and if you are canceling a fixed interest rate before the end of the fixed term, you may need to pay break fees.

-Usually as a minimum that all lenders will require evidence of your income, repayments of any existing loans or credit cards that you have, the property that you are refinancing or the contract of sale for the property that you are buying, evidence of your savings or contribution to the purchase.
+Usually as a minimum, all lenders will require evidence of your income, repayments of any existing loans or credit cards that you have, the property that you are refinancing or the contract of sale for the property that you are buying, your savings or contribution to the purchase.